Off the Beaten Path in Bishkek

-Use this page as a starting point for a Bishkek walking tour, a free self-guided route, or the Roamee app for Bishkek.
+Use this page as a starting point for a Bishkek walking tour, a free route, or the Roamee app for Bishkek.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Bishkek's flat grid layout makes it easy to navigate.
 The shaded tree canopy keeps summer walking comfortable — follow the boulevards rather than cutting through less shaded areas.